 - In a bowl, mix the cream cheese with the lemon juice and some freshly ground black pepper, until smooth.
 Set aside.

 - Boil the asparagus, petit pois and broad beans in salted water for 2 minutes.
-Drain, then pod the broad beans.
+Drain, rinse under cold water, drain again then pod the broad beans.

-- Cook for 5 to 7 more minutes until the pastry is light golden.
-Remove from the oven and top with the strips of smoked salmon, and season lightly with freshly ground black pepper.
-Serve with some salad on the side.
+- Bake for 5 to 7 more minutes, until the pastry is light golden.
+Remove from the oven and let it cool for 5 minutes before transferring to a serving platter.
+Top with the strips of smoked salmon, and season lightly with freshly ground black pepper.
+It's delicious served with salad on the side.

 Notes